Igal Vardi

 Igal Vardi (יגאל ורדי; born 5 May 1953) is an Israeli graphologist, psychologist, artist, writer and entrepreneur.
-His painting style is Topological painting.
+His painting style is topological painting.

 Biography

 Born in 1953 in Kibbutz Mishmar Hanegev, he began to draw as a child.
 At the age of six he went with his family to Argentina, where he studied from the age of 7 at the Art Academy with artist-sculptor Cecilia Markowitz and her student Hector Romero.
 Five years later he returned to Israel with his family and settled in Beersheba, where he studied with Moshe Agmon.
 At the age of 13 he had his first solo exhibition.

 After his military service he graduated from Tel Aviv University with a bachelor's degree in Philosophy and an MA in Clinical Psychology.
 He specialized in the field of clinical psychology, but primarily focused his work on graphology.
-He completed his PhD in Philosophy in tel Aviv University.
+He completed his PhD in Philosophy at Tel Aviv University.

-He introduced dozens of shows over the years while he wrote seven books on graphology, psychology, art, management and philosophy.
+He introduced dozens of shows over the years and wrote seven books on graphology, psychology, art, management and philosophy.

 He is married to his wife, Ziva, and has four children.